MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/New-MgTeamChannelTab.md

 Adds (pins) a tab to the specified channel within a team.
 \nThe corresponding app must already be installed in the team.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaTeamChannelTab](/powershell/module/Microsoft.Graph.Beta.Teams/New-MgBetaTeamChannelTab?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)